CSY

 Rudder Post Pillow Bearing

-In order to take the weight off the delrin pad in the underwater heel plate and allow the rudder to turn more freely this pillow bearing was installed at the top of the rudder post under the aft berth.
+In order to take the weight off the delrin pad in the underwater heel plate and allow the rudder to turn more freely, this pillow bearing was installed at the top of the rudder post under the aft berth.
 By lifting the rudder assembly about a quarter inch and then installing the pillow bearing on a strong bulkhead, the rudder now hangs on the bearing instead of riding on the heel plate.
 This gives a much smoother and stronger mount for the rudder.

 ©WebDesignsInternational